katecooperuk/p4.katecooperuk.com/README.md

 Features:
 -	Members can upload an avatar image to replace the default image

 -	Uploaded books link to Google Books via the ISBN number which generates a pop-up window with info on the book

 -	New members receive an automated 'Welcome Email'

+- 	Server-side error checking:
-- 	Server-side error checking for email & passwords and if the user's email already exists on the database
+		- email & passwords will login correctly
+		- if the user's email already exists on the database
+		- if a book of the same title has already been uploaded to the database

 - 	Javascript client-side error checking includes:
 		- blank fields on all forms
 		- correct email entry
 		- numbers only in add book ISBN field

 -	Javascript management of the Google Books preview button/pop-up window